 RAF SUPPORTER JOE FEILER STEPS UP TO WYOMING LIAISON

 RAF supporter Joe Feiler of Casper, Wyoming loads his tools into his Cessna Cardinal and brings his skills where the RAF is making an impact.
-His most recent support came in the form of his donation of the materials and his volunteer labor constructing Cabin 4 at Ryan Field.
-RAF volunteers gathered for a special dedication as Joe unveiled a plaque honoring his father, a World War II fighter pilot stationed at Pearl Harbor during the attack.
+His support has included a donation of materials and his volunteer labor constructing Cabin 4 at Ryan Field.
+Joe created a plaque that is mounted on the front of the cabin honoring his father, a World War II fighter pilot stationed at Pearl Harbor during the attack.
 Like Ben Ryan, Airman Feiler survived bailing out of his aircraft, which created a meaningful connection for Joe, and worthy of his substantial contribution.
-He drew upon his father’s footlocker full combat reports and photos for the message on the plaque.
+He drew upon his father’s footlocker full of combat reports and photos for the message on the plaque.

 Of all his outdoor passions, “None of it has given me more enjoyment than aviation,” he says.
 For 35 years he taught Career and Technical education, including woodworking, carpentry and welding.
 “When I got my pilot license, I was told it was my ticket to learn, and my chance to constantly improve my skills,” a clear parallel to his approach during his teaching career.